eclipse-ditto/ditto-examples/azure/azure-iot-hub-device-simulator/README.md

 - Running Ditto instance (e.g. locally or on an Azure Kubernetes Service (AKS))
 - Azure subscription.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to set up Azure IoT Hub.
-- OpenJDK 8 or 11 and Maven 3 to build and run the sample.
+- OpenJDK 8 or 11 and Maven 3 to build and run the example.

-## Howto run the sample
+## How to run the example

-### SetUp Azure IoT Hub
+### Set up Azure IoT Hub

 First create an Azure resource group if you have not done so yet.